Florida Counties That Allow RV LivingAnthony Day

 How Does RV Living In Florida Work?

-While it's legal to live in an RV on your property, obtaining a permit to do so implies jumping through a few legal hoops which were previously set on fire by the HOA.
+While it's legal to live in an RV on your property if you meet local zoning codes and requirements, obtaining a permit to do so implies jumping through a few legal hoops which were previously set on fire by the HOA.
 However, Florida is easily accessible by RVs and motorhomes, and there are numerous RV parks and State Park, which are well equipped with everything that would enable you to comfortably live in an RV.

 The only downside is that most of them usually allows you to park the RV for 10 or 11 consecutive months, and some may even enforce a 10-year rule.
 It's highly advisable that you call in and reserve your location at least 24 hours in advance.